 8) Read up on narcissistic abuse and family systems to understand your situation and gain some detachment and distance from the emotional pain. (see below for resources)

-9) Self-care — you’ve heard the word, do the action…good sleep, good nutrition, exercise, strong social supports.
-Yoga, meditation, stress reduction exercise, omega-3 fish oil, nature, journaling.
+You’ve heard the word, do the action…good sleep, good nutrition, exercise, strong social supports, Yoga, meditation, stress reduction exercise, omega-3 fish oil, nature, journaling.
 Boom.